Il Passato Remoto–part 1 Posted by Serena on Jun 20, 2012 in Grammar

 In his latest guest blog, Il Negozio del Papà di Mattia, our friend Mattia uses il Passato Remoto (Historical Past), a tense that is often seen as more or less redundant because it’s mainly used in formal and historical writing, e.g. Napoleone morì nel 1821 all’Isola di Sant’Elena (Napoleon died in 1821 on the Island of Saint Helena).

-I remember that, one summer many years ago, a boy told me: “Si sente che leggi molto: usi il passato remoto nel parlare” (One can hear that you read a lot: you use the historical past when you speak).
-This little anecdote illustrates the regional differences that exist here in Italy: I often speak in the passato remoto, not because I like reading (even if I really do!), but because I come from Lucca in Toscana, where il passato remoto is still alive, alongside the passato prossimo (present perfect).
+I remember a boy once saying to me: “Si sente che leggi molto: usi il passato remoto nel parlare” (One can hear that you read a lot: you use the historical past when you speak).
+This little anecdote illustrates the regional differences that exist here in Italy: I often use the passato remoto, not because I like reading (even if I really do!), but because I come from Lucca in Toscana, where il passato remoto is still alive, alongside the passato prossimo (present perfect).
 The boy in my anecdote was from Milano in the North of Italy, where this tense has become pretty much obsolete .

 Before looking at the ways in which il passato remoto is used, let’s see how we conjugate this tense.